-For Counties using the DS200 ballot tabulators - To open the DS200 simply unlock and raise the DS200 screen, enter the Election Code when prompted, after the configuration report runs select Open Polls.
+To open the DS200 ballot tabulators simply unlock and raise the DS200 screen, enter the Election Code when prompted, after the configuration report runs select Open Polls.
 Two zero reports will run automatically.
 Commissioners should ensure poll workers have the correct Election Code and know to post one signed zero tape to the wall of the poll.